Virtual-Engine/Discord-Easy-Webhooks/readme.md

 # Discord-Easy-Webhooks

-- Webhook Manager is a Node.js module designed to manage and interact with webhooks.
+- Discord-Easy-Webhooks is a Node.js module designed to manage and interact with webhooks.
 It provides convenient methods to send messages, embeds, files, and other types of interactions through webhooks.

 # Features
 - ***Send a message***: Send a simple text message to a webhook.